 It can be very painful and frustrating when you realize that they are "miles away" (mentally & emotionally) even though you may be living in close proximity.
-You may make an attempt to reach out, but it seems like there is an emotional barrier that is hard to cross.
-With time, this barrier gets bigger, resentment builds, and it gets even more harder to connect from an open and loving space.
+You may attempt to reach out, but it seems like there is an emotional barrier that is hard to cross.
+With time, this barrier gets bigger, resentment builds, and it gets even harder to connect from an open and loving space.

 Emotional openness in relationships can be difficult for many reasons, but thankfully there are ways of encouraging and nurturing a heart-to-heart relationship with the people you love.
 And every effort in this direction is worth it.
-So, here are three keys to building greater emotional connection, one step at a time…
+So, here are three keys to building a greater emotional connection, one step at a time…

 #1.
 Resolve past hurts